Skip to Content

 Diagnostics

-When the sensor is buzzing slightly and making a sound but is not working correctly, it’s likely that the issue is somewhere else in the system.
+When the sensor is buzzing slightly and making a sound but is not working correctly, it’s likely that the issue is somewhere else in the system or it has simply failed due to age.
 If the parking sensor system is built into the car, then you’ll want an auto technician to run a diagnostic test.

-This will identify any faults in the system or even in the vehicle.
+This will identify any faults in the wiring, the system, or even in the vehicle.
 Your technician will then be able to advise on the best course of action regarding the malfunctioning reverse parking sensor.
 This could be replacing part of the system or even the entire thing.

 Final Thoughts on Troubleshooting a Malfunctioning Reverse Parking Sensor